swcarpentry/DEPRECATED-bc/novice/teaching/02-git.md

----
-layout: lesson
-root: ../..
-title: Version Control with Git
+# Version Control with Git
-level: novice
----

 Version control might be the most important topic we teach, but Git is definitely the most complicated tool.
 However,